 - Read - Read the device memory

 - Hold in Reset - The MCLR pin is held LOW

 - Build for Debugging - A special type of build for debugging.

 Debugger ToolBox If you are planning to debug your code, you will have to build it specially for the debugger session.
-The code is compiled and then converted into an image and this image is burned into the device.
+The code is compiled and then converted into an image and this image is burnt into the device.
 This image will have information of all the breakpoints that you put on your code.
 You are allowed to use three break points as a lite user.
-From what I see 3 breakpoint is just enough for almost all the works if you use them wisely.
+From what I see 3 breakpoints are just enough for almost all the work if you use them wisely.
 If you already have any experience in using a debugger then this is nothing far from it.
 Again you can find the icons explained according to their numbers.